 If you or a loved one are struggling with an eating disorder or mental health issues, you can call and speak with one of our Master’s-level therapists today.
 Get a confidential consultation by calling 877-825-8584.

-Katie Bendel, LMSW, is an Alumni/Family Liaison for Eating Recovery Center.
-Katie is passionate about helping individuals in recovery and their support persons connect to their internal strengths, external tools/resources, and recovery community.
+Katie Bendel, LMSW, is a Clinical Assesssment Specialist for Eating Recovery Center.
+Katie is passionate about helping individuals find treatment and recovery.

 *Chesney, E., Goodwin, G. M. and Fazel, S. (2014), Risks of all-cause and suicide mortality in mental disorders: a meta-review.
 World Psychiatry